Debian GNU/Linux 2.2 ('potato') Release Information

 Debian GNU/Linux 2.2 is available from the Internet or from CD vendors, please see the Distribution page for more information on getting Debian.

-The following architectures are supported in this release:
+The following architectures were supported in this release:

 Before installing Debian, please read the Installation Manual.
 The Installation Manual for your target architecture contains instructions and links for all the files you need to install.
 You might also be interested in the installation guide for Debian 2.2, which is an on line tutorial.